Peter Kilpatrick: Early life and education

 Kilpatrick was born at Maxwell Air Force Base in Montgomery, Alabama.
 His father was a founding member of the United States Air Force and so his family moved often including to Guam and Turkey.
 He was not raised Catholic but, at the age of 10, experienced a personal Great Awakening and asked his parents to purchase him a 10 volume set of books known as the Bible Series.
 A childhood friend was the son of a Methodist minister, and the minister baptized Kilpatrick that year.
 He later fell away from the faith.

 Kilpatrick attended Occidental College in Los Angeles, California, for undergraduate studies.
-He received a Bachelor of Arts with a major in chemistry from Occidental College in 1978 and a Doctor of Philosophy in chemical engineering from the University of Minnesota in 1983.
+He received a Bachelor of Arts with a major in chemistry from Occidental College in 1978 and a Ph.D. in chemical engineering from the University of Minnesota in 1983.

 Career

 He began his teaching career at North Carolina State University in 1983.
 He rose from an assistant to associate and then full professor of chemical engineering.
 He served as the associate head of the department from 1996 to 1999 and then head of the chemical and biomolecular engineering department from 1999 to 2007.
 During the years of 2004 to 2007, Kilpatrick was the founding director of the Biomanufacturing Training and Education Center.

 From 2008 to 2018, Kilpatrick served as the dean of the Notre Dame College of Engineering at the University of Notre Dame.
 While there, he launched a joint Doctor of Philosophy program with the private Pontifical Catholic University of Chile.
 He also built a chapel in the engineering building where masses were celebrated, in part to build a community of believers in the engineering program.
 During this time Kilpatrick also started a lecture series on the intersection of faith and science and helped sponsor many trips of 1,000 people to the March for Life in Washington, D.C.
 During this time, enrollment in the engineering school grew by 60%.

 Kilpatrick then moved to the Illinois Institute of Technology in Chicago, where he was the provost and vice president for academic affairs from 2018 to 2022.
 During this time, he developed an online master's program geared towards students in China.
-The program is expected to bring in $10 million in net tutition revenue by 2025.
+The program is expected to bring in $10 million in net tuition revenue by 2025.
 He also hired four new deans and seven department chairs.
 He was planning to retire and return to North Carolina, but received a phone call from a friend asking him to consider applying for the president's position at The Catholic University of America.
 He originally refused the proposal, citing his plans to retire to the home in Cary, North Carolina he built in 2018 and to earn a Doctor of Philosophy in theology.

 As a chemical engineer, Kilpatrick owns or co-owns 12 patents.
 He has published more than 100 journal articles.